 For more information about our work with fish community dynamics and food webs, visit the following researchers’ sites:

 Many fish populations in large aquatic ecosystems are structured, with individual breeding subpopulations (stocks) demonstrating unique behavioral adaptations (e.g., spawning location) and possibly a unique genetic makeup.
 At the AEL, we have been seeking to use such differences among stocks as a means to determine which stocks are supporting the broader adult (or fishable) population, to identify connectivity among populations (both within and between lakes), to understand life-history phenomena (e.g., philopatry, spawning frequency).
-Towards these ends, we have been seeking to develop “natural tagging” techniques that can reliably discriminate among stocks, focusing in particular on the use of genetics (microsatellites, single nucleotide polymorphisms) and the microchemical composition of fish otoliths (ear stones).
+Toward these ends, we have been seeking to develop “natural tagging” techniques that can reliably discriminate among stocks, focusing in particular on the use of genetics (microsatellites, single nucleotide polymorphisms) and the microchemical composition of fish otoliths (ear stones).

 For more information on population dynamics, life history adaptations, and stock discrimination, check out the following researchers: